conor10/blog-old/about.markdown

 Happily married with 2 awesome kids.
 Blue belt in [Brazilian Jiu-Jitsu](https://www.wavebjj.co/) 🥋 which keeps me sane, I also enjoy running🦶, surfing 🏄 and SUP.
 Love reading sci-fi 📖 and psychology 🧠, and playing the dungeon master 🧙 in D&D.

-✉️  Feel free to DM me on Twitter.
+✉️  Feel free to DM me on Twitter or LinkedIn.

 [jekyll-organization]: https://github.com/jekyll